pritom169/KTR-UniBam/Chapter-3/README.md

 the port then is being multiplexed into different sockets.

 ## UDP Questions
-### Explain the UDP packet format.
+### General Knowledge: UDP
 - **UDP (User datagram protocol):**
   - UDP is a no frill protocol.
     - It provides multiplexing and demultiplexing for the Transport layer and that's about it.
-    - Because it does not provide connected oriented services, it does not need control messages which keep it dramatically simpler than TCP.
+    - Because it does not provide connection oriented services, it does not need control messages which keep it dramatically simpler than TCP.

 So one might ask why we would need a transfer protocol without any reliability.
 Well, here are some reasons:
+#### Use cases for UDP:
 1. No connection is needed which makes the RTT lower.
 As a result, it makes it faster.
 2. It's low overhead, so clients and services can handle multiple connections